How the Father's Role has Changed in the Arab Family

 A good father contributes just as much as a good mother.
 They are two pillars, two trees that foster our strengths, that protect us with their branches and that guide us to reach our dreams, desires, and possibilities.

-- Above all, a good father serves as a behavior model for their child.
+Above all, a good father serves as a behavior model for their child.
 Little ones are very receptive to what their fathers tell them about what they should do or not do.
 This is why it is imperative that parents are very conscious of everything they do or say aloud.
-Children are very receptive to any stimulus, behavior, attitude…
+Children are very receptive to the behaviors, attitudes, and mannerisms of their parents.

 Arab fathers have come a long way.
 We can see it in the way they look at their children, by giving them smiles, talking with them, playing with them, and commemorating their achievements.
 Ultimately, we see more emotion coming from them, which is crucial when raising a child.